pelican-plugins/neighbors/README.md

 using the example from above, `subcategory1` will be `Foo`, and `subcategory2` will be `Foo/Bar`.

+## Template Examples

-Therefor the usage with subcategories is:
+The usage with subcategories from either the Subcategory plugin or the More Categories plugin is:

 ```html+jinja
 <ul>